Multi-Agent Support

 Overview

-Thrum helps you coordinate multiple AI agents from the ground up.
-You can run agents in different terminals, worktrees, or on different machines — they share a single daemon and message store.
-Each agent gets a unique identity, and you get tools to organize agents into teams, detect and configure any AI coding platform, and recover full session context after compaction.
+You can run agents in different terminals, worktrees, on different machines, or across repos.
+Within a repo they share a single daemon and message store.
+Each agent gets a unique identity.
+You get tools to organize them into teams, detect and configure any AI coding platform, and recover full session context after compaction.

 Key multi-agent capabilities: